-Rights exercisable only in certain circumstances etc
+Rights exercisable only in certain circumstances etc.

-- 13.-(1) Rights that are exercisable only in certain circumstances are to be taken into account only- - (a) when the circumstances have arisen, and for so long as they continue to obtain, or - (b) when the circumstances are within the control of the person having the rights.

-- (2) But rights that are exercisable by an administrator or by creditors while a person is subject to relevant insolvency proceedings are not to be taken into account while the person is subject to those proceedings. - (3) "Relevant insolvency proceedings" means- - (a) administration within the meaning of the Insolvency Act 1986(a), - (b) administration within the meaning of the Insolvency (Northern Ireland) Order 1989(b), or - (c) proceedings under the insolvency law of another country during which a person's assets and affairs are subject to the control or supervision of a third party or creditor. - (4) Rights that are normally exercisable but are temporarily incapable of exercise are to continue to be taken into account.
+- 13.-(1) Rights that are exercisable only in certain circumstances are to be taken into account only- - (a) when the circumstances have arisen, and for so long as they continue to obtain, or - (b) when the circumstances are within the control of the person having the rights. - (2) But rights that are exercisable by an administrator or by creditors while a person is subject to relevant insolvency proceedings are not to be taken into account while the person is subject to those proceedings. - (3) "Relevant insolvency proceedings" means- - (a) administration within the meaning of the Insolvency Act 1986(a), - (b) administration within the meaning of the Insolvency (Northern Ireland) Order 1989(b), or - (c) proceedings under the insolvency law of another country during which a person's assets and affairs are subject to the control or supervision of a third party or creditor.